DeepWriter: A Fact-Grounded Multimodal Writing Assistant Based On Offline Knowledge Base

 Firstly, the initial user query $Q$ is rewritten and expanded to better reflect the user's intention, which mitigates ambiguity such as using abbreviations or general questions.
 After rewriting the user's query, we decompose the task according to Fact, Data and Point.
 The \emph{fact} contains new information or restricted information.
-For example, when talking about "What is the total trade volume of the world in 2024?", we need to specify the countries/regions that account for, which requires the agent to generate a subtask on which countries should be included.
+For example, when talking about "What is the total trade volume of the world in 2024?", we need to specify the countries/regions that account for, which requires the agent to generate a sub-task on which countries should be included.
 The \emph{data} directly quantifies the performance, trend or severity, which connects the fact and provides a strong foundation for the point.
 The task decomposition module carefully asks questions to retrieve exact numerical values to improve reliability.
 Besides text data, there are data illustrated in tables, charts or figures.
 So, we also require the task decomposition module to design strategies for searching multimodal contents that are related to the topic.
 The \emph{Point} are conclusion drawn by editors or authors, these conclusions are considered as a viewpoint as a reference.